What is Eurovision? Everything to know about the European song contest

 The longer answer is that Eurovision is an extravaganza that melds pop, partying and politics — a cross between a music festival, an awards show, and a meeting of the United Nations Security Council.
 It's an event full of silly fun, a celebration of music's unifying power, but also a place where politics and regional rivalries play out.

-Thirty-seven countries are entered in the contest, which this year is taking place over several days in the Swedish port city of Malmo.
-The country is hosting after Swedish singer Loreen won last year's competition in Liverpool, England.
+Thirty-seven countries entered the contest, which this year took place over several days in the Swedish port city of Malmo.
+The country hosted after Swedish singer Loreen won last year's competition in Liverpool, England.

-Through two semifinals, the acts have been narrowed to the 25 scheduled to compete in Saturday's final in front of thousands of spectators in the Malmo Arena and a global television audience estimated at 180 million.
+Through two semifinals, the acts were narrowed to the 25 scheduled to compete in Saturday's final in front of thousands of spectators in the Malmo Arena and a global television audience estimated at 180 million.

 Nations can enter a solo act or a band.
 They can perform in any genre and language, but the rules state they must sing live and songs must be no more than three minutes long.
 Staging has grown ever more elaborate, incorporating flashy pyrotechnics and elaborate choreography.
 This year is particularly strong on topless male dancers.